Home / Recipes / Dinner

 Italian Sliders are warm sandwiches made with Hawaiian roll sliders, filled with ham, salami, provolone cheese, banana peppers, lettuce, and Italian dressing.
 The rolls are brushed with an Italian seasoned butter.
 These are perfect for an easy lunch, dinner or game day appetizer!

 These Italian sandwich sliders are made with Hawaiian rolls and are filled with meat - ham, salami, and pepperoni - a layer of provolone cheese, a yummy shredded lettuce situation that is lightly dressed with red wine vinegar, olive oil, and Italian seasoning, and then topped with some banana peppers.
+I keep the banana peppers off the section for my kids but other than that, they absolutely love these!

 There is seriously SO much flavor in these Italian sub sliders and they're crazy easy to make!
+Be sure to finish it off with something sweet like No Bake Peanut Butter Pie!

 • Slider Buns - a package of 12 Hawaiian rolls sliders are so perfect for these Italian sub sliders.
 They are so soft, slightly sweet, and the perfect slider size.